astuder/epc901/README.md

 Trigger direction ```rising``` triggers when any pixel is above the configured trigger level.
 Trigger direction ```falling``` triggers when no pixel is above the configured trigger level.

-**Region**
+**Zone**

-The region trigger source uses live sensor data to trigger.
+The zone trigger source uses live sensor data to trigger.
 When starting capture, the firmware will continously capture images until a trigger occurs or capture is aborted.

-Trigger direction ```rising``` triggers when any pixel is inside the configured trigger region.
+Trigger direction ```rising``` triggers when any pixel is inside the configured trigger zone.
-Trigger direction ```falling``` triggers when no pixel is inside the configured trigger region.
+Trigger direction ```falling``` triggers when no pixel is inside the configured trigger zone.

 ### Transfer format